Note: I could not resist updating and reposting this essay from an earlier year ’cause they just won’t stop talking about B.R.

 Betsy Ross was fake news.
 I hate to puncture your patriotic bubble over this one, but her story was entirely made up.
 Alternative Facts.

-Ross, by the way, was an upholsterer and did sew but the details of how she gave the design to George Washington in 1776 at his request all appear to be made up by an enterprising descendant, William Canby, who wanted to hawk fake artifacts on the Internet.
+Ross, by the way, was an upholsterer who did sew, but the details of how she created the design in a response to a George Washington request in 1776 were made up by an enterprising descendant, William Canby, who wanted to hawk fake artifacts on the Internet.
 (Or the Internet version in 1870, which was the Historical Society of Pennsylvania.)
 Since her house is now treated as a historical site and a cottage industry has sprung up around her name, his ploy worked.

 The Grand Union Flag & the British East India Company

 Now I am going to blow your mind.
 The flag below was the first flag of the United States.